felixsuarez0727/demo-faster-whisper/mock_jobserver_test/README.md

 ### `requirements.txt`

-A file containing the required `Python packages` and their versions for running the project.
+A file containing required `Python packages` and their versions for running the project.

 <a name="usage"></a>